 This is what a marker tells us.
-It commemorates the no-turning-back moment in the Philippine history, when those who advocate the use of arms against the 300+ years of Spanish occupation, principally the Katipuneros in Luzon, took a stand.
-Effectively a declaration of war, it was also a declaration against those who call for a “peaceful” political solution, epitomized by the national hero Jose Rizal.
-The marker is written in Filipino and reads in full:
+It commemorates the no-turning-back moment in the Philippine history, when the faction of Filipinos, principally the Katipuneros, advocating the use of arms to end the 300+ years of Spanish occupation took a stand.
+Effectively a declaration of war, it was a declaration against those who call for a “peaceful” political solution, epitomized by the national hero Jose Rizal.

 Ang Sigaw ng Pugad Lawin (1896)

 Sa paligid ng pook na ito, si Andres Bonifacio at mga isang libong Katipunero ay nagpulong noong umaga ng ika-23 Agosto 1896, at ipinasyang maghimagsik laban sa pamahalaang Kastila sa Pilipinas.
 Pinagpunit-punit ang kanilang mga sedula na naging tanda ng pagkaalipin ng mga Pilipino.
 Ito ang kauna-unahang sigaw ng bayang apu laban sa bansang Espanya na pinatibayan sa pamamagitan ng paggamit ng sandata.